The experience of waiting for your off-the-plan apartment

 Set up Pinterest board

 Speaking of which, you now have plenty of time to plan your new home’s interior design.
 Start a Pinterest board for everything from bathroom storage solutions to perfect bedspreads.
-You’ll have chosen your scheme for walls and carpet already, so it’s time to broaden the pallet with colour ideas for rugs, cushions, wall hangings and furniture.
+You’ll have selected your scheme for walls and carpet already, so it’s time to broaden the pallet with colour ideas for rugs, cushions, wall hangings and furniture.

 Order your furniture